Boston in Two Days: A First-Time Route Through History, Neighborhoods, and the Charles

 What should I prebook for 2 days in Boston?

-Is Boston good for first-time visitors?
+Is Boston good for a weekend trip?

 Make this itinerary yours